NativeScript/docs-v7/ui-views.md

 * [TabView](#tabview)
 * [Dialogs](#listview)

 Defining the layout of the application is also an important part of the application development.
-You can refer to the [ layout article ](layout.md) for more information about the different layout containers that are available in NativeScript.
+You can refer to the [ layouts article ](layouts.md) for more information about the different layout containers that are available in NativeScript.

 **Note**: The underlying native widget for each view can be accessed runtime using the following properties: